csobrien90/lji-fe/README.md

 This is the source code for the Louisville Jazz Initiative website.
 The technology stack is:

-* Frontend: React with TypeScript
+**Technologies:**

+- Next.js
+- React
+- TypeScript
+- LJI Design System
-* CMS: Sanity.io
+- Sanity.io
-* Backend: Lambda functions, Mailchimp embeds
-* Compiler and bundler: Webpack
+- AWS Lambda
+- Mailchimp

+To Do to complete Next.js conversion:

+- Handle data fetching (convert fetchInitialData)